SAP-archive/cloud-c4c-ticket-duplicate-finder-ext/README.md

 ## SAP Duplicate Tickets Finder Sample Application

 SAP Cloud for Customer allows your company sales and support teams to engage with customers across multiple channels.
-You can use SAP Cloud Platform to develop, deploy and host and SAP Hybris Cloud for Customer extension applications, that simplify and differentiate your business processes.
+You can use SAP Cloud Platform to develop, deploy and host and SAP Cloud for Customer extension applications, that simplify and differentiate your business processes.

 SAP duplicate tickets finder is a sample extension application for SAP Cloud for Customer, that helps support employees in finding duplicate tickets reported for the same customer issues.